 Horst Kleinschmidt.
-5 May 2015.
-At the Beyers Naudé School of Public Theology, Stellenbosch.
-(2,190 words)
+10 May 2015.
+Dag Hammersjøld Foundation, Uppsala, Sweden.
+(2,200 words)

-On the anniversary of his 100th birthdate, Beyers Naudé is honoured here in Stellenbosch, in Cape Town, in Durban, in Uppsala Sweden and many other places.
-His quest for egalité was fundamental and applies today as it did under apartheid.
+On the anniversary of his 100th birthdate, Beyers Naudé is honoured here in Uppsala, as well as in Stellenbosch, in Cape Town, in Durban, Alexandra outside Johannesburg, UNISA in Pretoria and other places.

+Beyers Naudé's quest for egalité was fundamental and applies today as it did under apartheid.
 It applies in South Africa as it applies elsewhere in the world.